sudsho/compliance-rag-pii-redaction/docs/on_prem_deploy.md

 - Central log aggregation via rsyslog / Splunk HEC, no vendor cloud telemetry.

-## Deployment options
+## Deployment options (design outline)

 1. **Kubernetes with Helm chart** (preferred).
-   Manifests in `deploy/k8s/` (not yet checked in).
-Uses SealedSecrets for `.env` values and Kyverno policies to prevent any pod from opening a socket to a non-cluster IP.
+   Not included in this repo.
+Would use SealedSecrets for `.env` values and Kyverno policies to prevent any pod from opening a socket to a non-cluster IP.

 2. **Systemd on baremetal**.
    For sites without Kubernetes.
-Provided the machine has NVIDIA drivers
-   + CUDA 12.4 + Python 3.11, a systemd unit template lives in
-   `deploy/systemd/` (also pending). vLLM + the API + Postgres each run as separate units, tied together with a network namespace so nothing listens on the wire.
+On a host with NVIDIA drivers, CUDA 12.4, and Python 3.11, vLLM + the API + Postgres would each run as separate units, tied together with a network namespace so nothing listens on the wire.
+Unit files are not included.

 ## What you lose